 If you need a mortgage for buying property in France, discuss getting a mortgage agreed in principal with a lender.
 Shop around, some big lenders such as HSBC and Barclays offer international mortgages with acceptable rates.

-The second is that any properties they show you are given to you with the all-inclusive price displayed – i.e., this is the price that includes their fees and sometimes even the notaire fees and VAT as well.
+Next, always clarify whether any properties your agents show you are given to you with the all-inclusive price displayed – i.e., this is the price that includes their fees and sometimes even the notaire’s fees and VAT as well.

 Ask every time you get details from a new agent about what the displayed price includes in the way of fees so you can ensure you are not going to exceed your budget!